Shira-3749/jquery-scrollwatch/README.markdown

 ## Features

 - determining which section on the page (or inside a custom scrollable element) is currently active
-- many options, including multiple modes of resolution (visible height, focus line, custom)
+- many options, including multiple modes of resolution (visible height, focus line, custom, none)
 - mapping the active section to an "active class" on some list of elements (e.g. menu items)